MonishaGowdaM/Python-Programming/README.md

 The "Count Number of Factors" problem involves finding the total number of factors (divisors) of a given number.
 A factor of a number is an integer that divides the number exactly without leaving a remainder.

+### 10. Prime Number ('primenum.py')

+A prime number is a natural number greater than 1 that has exactly two factors: 1 and itself.

 ## Requirements

 * Python 3.x